Career

 Delivery mode: This course is offered full-time over 52 weeks including holidays on a full-time basis This includes 40 weeks of term time and 12 holiday weeks.
 During term, time students attend scheduled face-to-face classes for 20 hours per week that includes assessment hours as well.
 Students will be required to undertake additional independent study for 5 hours per week.

-Weekend classes: CSK offers weekend classes tailored for students employed on weekdays, providing added flexibility to accommodate your schedule
+Weekend classes: CSK offers weekend classes providing added flexibility to accommodate your schedule

 Course Credit/ RPL